Aantrreksh/sql-query/dependencies.md

 Service name | Description
 --- | ---
 Amplitude, Segment | Amplitude and Segment are used to monitor user behavior in the IBM Cloud console, such as page hits or click-through paths.
 This information is used for IBM-internal marketing and data analytics purposes.
-NewRelic, Slack | Those Services are used for external monitoring aggregation, problem determination and alerting.
+ServiceNow, Slack | Those Services are used for problem determination and alerting.